-As of March 31, 2021, the Company had various stock-based awards outstanding which were issued to executives and other key employees.
+As of June 30, 2021, the Company had various stock-based awards outstanding which were issued to executives and other key employees.
 The Company recognizes the grant-date fair value of all stock-based awards to employees over their respective requisite service periods (generally equal to an award's vesting period), net of estimated forfeitures.
 A stock-based award is considered vested for expense attribution purposes when the employee's retention of the award is no longer contingent on providing subsequent service.
 For those awards that vest immediately upon retirement eligibility, the Company recognizes compensation cost immediately for retirement-eligible individuals or over the period from the grant date to the date retirement eligibility is achieved, if less than the stated vesting period.

 The Company's long-term incentive program for awarding stock-based compensation includes a combination of restricted stock, stock appreciation rights ("SARs"), and performance shares of the Company's common stock pursuant to the Hubbell Incorporated 2005 Incentive Award Plan as amended and restated (the "Award Plan").
 Under the Award Plan, the Company may authorize up to 9.7 million shares of common stock to settle awards of restricted stock, performance shares, or SARs.
 The Company issues new shares to settle stock-based awards.
 During the three months ended March 31, 2021, the Company's grant of stock-based awards included restricted stock, SARs and performance shares.
+There were no material awards granted during the three months ended June 30, 2021.